Grey's Anatomy season 20: Casting

 On May 18, 2023, hours before the premiere of the previous season finale, it was announced the return of the two remaining original castmates Chandra Wilson and James Pickens, Jr. portraying their characters Dr. Miranda Bailey and Dr. Richard Webber, respectively; as well as the return of long-time cast members Kevin McKidd, Kim Raver, Camilla Luddington and Caterina Scorsone to portray Dr. Owen Hunt, Dr. Teddy Altman, Dr. Jo Wilson and Dr. Amelia Shepherd, respectively.
 Wilson and Pickens, Jr. had been on the series since its inception, while McKidd, Luddington, Scorsone, and Raver had been starring on the series since the fifth, tenth, eleventh and fifteenth seasons, respectively, additionally, Scorsone first portrayed her character on the Grey's spin-off series Private Practice from 2010 to 2013 and Raver was also a main cast member during Grey's' early years, from 2010 to 2012, before re-joining the cast on 2018.

-This was the first season not to feature Kelly McCreary as a series regular since the eleventh season; she played Dr. Maggie Piercewho first appeared on the series at the final episodes of the tenth season and started starring mid-way through the eleventh season.
+This was the first season not to feature Kelly McCreary as a series regular since the eleventh season; she played Dr. Maggie Pierce who first appeared on the series at the final episodes of the tenth season and started starring mid-way through the eleventh season.
 She however, makes an appearance during the ninth episode of the season.

 Additionally, series star Ellen Pompeo, who portrays the series' protagonist, Dr. Meredith Grey, did not return as a series regular.
 However, she appeared in 5 of the 10 episodes of the season and will continue to narrate the episodes and serve as one of the executive producers of the show.
 Pompeo retained her series regular status throughout the season.

 Other cast members who reecured throughout the season include Debbie Allen, Jaicy Elliot, and Scott Speedman as Drs.
 Catherine Fox, Taryn Helm & Nick Marsh, respectively.
 Speedman joined the main cast in season 18 and remained credited as "starring" through most of season 19.
 However, he was demoted to recurring status.

 On February 10, 2024, it was announced the return of Jessica Capshaw and Alex Landi to portray their characters Dr. Arizona Robbins and Dr. Nico Kim, respectively as guest stars.
 Capshaw starred on the show from 2009 to 2018 and was last seen on the fourteenth's season finale "All of Me", while Landi made recurring appearances on the show from 2018 to 2022.
 The character of Arizona returned in the fourth episode of the season to premiere on April 4, 2024.

 Natalie Morales and Freddy Miyares were cast as guest stars, Morales played pediatric surgeon Monica Beltran, while Miyares played Dorian, a patient who was involved in a serious accident.